bbe2/instructor.brian/README.md

  https://icarus-ai.enki.tech/teacher-profile/brian-hogan/
 • >_7.py.pillars______https://github.com/bbe2/professor/tree/7.py.pillars
 • Technical Writing with ChatGPT (new)			March 2023
+Two of my students used ChatGPT to pass classes, and neither material was in their voice.
+This course is about taking ownership of your authentic voice in this new AI paradigm shift.
-Two of my students used ChatGPT to pass exams last semester.
-Neither delivered work in their voice.
-Applying NLP training from linguistic expert Dr. Nancy McCracken, the course instructs on the principals, mechanics, and Python code with ChatGPT to
+It builds on training from retired AI linguistic expert Dr. Nancy McCracken, including the principles, mechanics, and using Python code with ChatGPT REST-API.
+Training includes,
 a)	Assess metrics representing originality discourse (authentic self).
 b)	Upscale information exchange quality with polysyllabic trees by ontology.
 c) Learn expegesis techniques.